 Colwood Council is considering a checkout bag bylaw to limit plastic bag waste in our community and the region's landfill.
 Many stores in our community have already adopted this practice.

-The proposed bylaw is similar to those being implemented in Victoria, Saanich and Esquimalt to maintain consistency for businesses and customers throughout the region.
+The proposed bylaw is similar to those in Victoria, Saanich and Esquimalt to maintain consistency for businesses and customers throughout the region.

 On February 25, 2019, Council gave two readings to a proposed bylaw which includes the following: